scionassociation/scion-cppki_I-D/draft-dekater-scion-pki.md

 where `id-scion` specifies the root SCION object identifier (OID).

-**Note**: The root SCION object identifier (OID) for the SCION open-source implementation is the IANA Private Enterprise Number '55324':<br>
+The root SCION object identifier (OID) for the SCION open-source implementation is the IANA Private Enterprise Number '55324':<br>
 `id-scion ::= OBJECT IDENTIFIER {1 3 6 1 4 1 55324}`